Changing How We Use Hydrogen Energy

 Mr. Anayama is a graduate of Waseda University of Tokyo with a Bachelor of Science degree in Mechanical Engineering.

-Mr. Simuro is currently serving on the Board of Managers applying his financial, entrepreneurial, and manufacturing experience to help guide BoMax.
+Mr. Bolin is currently serving on the Board of Managers, applying his experience in banking and real estate development to help to define and curate the direction of the organization.